3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/javaScript/intro-to-ES2015.md

 helloAgain("Danny"); // Hello again, Danny
 ```

-The ES2015 way is generally better because it keeps your code more concise= you won't have 'or' expressions all over your code.
+The ES2015 way is generally better because it keeps your code more concise- you won't have 'or' expressions all over your code.

 <br />